-East River Park
+John V. Lindsay East River Park

-East River Park
+John V. Lindsay East River Park

-Moses soon faced a problem: the acquisition of enough land for a park in this densely populated area was prohibitively expensive and fraught with legal difficulties, especially along this heavily industrialized waterfront.
-Moses arrived at an imaginative solution.
-The combination of the added platform and Moses’s energetic legal wrangling was enough to secure the needed land, and in 1939, East River Park -- the Lower East Side’s largest open space -- opened alongside the FDR Drive.
+The park was designed in the 1930s, in tandem with the Franklin D. Roosevelt Drive (also known as East River Drive.)
+Moses knew that the highway would pass through the Lower East Side, a neighborhood sorely in need of parkland.
+He envisioned a tree-shaded esplanade alongside the highway with abundant recreational facilities and windswept views of the East River and beyond.
+The acquisition of land for a park in this densely populated area was prohibitively expensive and fraught with legal difficulties, especially along this heavily industrialized waterfront.
+The Parks Commissioner arrived at an imaginative solution.
+The combination of landfill and Moses’s energetic legal wrangling was enough to secure the needed parkland In 1939, East River Park -- the Lower East Side’s largest open space -- opened alongside the FDR Drive.

-Directions to East River Park
+Directions to John V. Lindsay East River Park

 - New York Junior League Pitches In On New Improvements To East River Park